ClayPakyOfficial/gdtf-importer/README.md

 <h1 align="center" style="color: white !important;">Unreal GDTFImporter by Clay Paky</h1></div>
 <h2><em><strong>WARNING :</strong></em> This plugin is still under development.
 </h2>
-<h2><em><strong>IMPORTANT :</strong></em> In case of fixture(s) inacurate behaviour before looking for a bug please start by checking the GDTF definition.
+<h2><em><strong>IMPORTANT :</strong></em> In case of fixture(s) inaccurate behaviour, before looking for a bug, please start by checking the GDTF definition.
 A lot of them are bad formatted or provide values who doesn't fit the real behavior.
 </h2>

 ## TODO

 - Do the TODOs
 - Improve documentation
 - Fix Lens texture not centered
 - Check the accuracy of rotation matrix parsing in ``FCPGDTFImporterUtils``